2023 - Best Nursing Schools in Idaho

 With more than five ADN programs offered at state colleges, Idaho’s students and teaching nurses are working to overcome the needs of the healthcare industry while providing evidence-based, patient-centered care.

 What to Look For in an ADN Program in Idaho

-Different ADN programs emphasize slightly different skill sets and outcomes, however comparing each schools accreditation, licensure status and outcomes is an effective way to support the decision of which school you favor.
+Different ADN programs emphasize slightly different skill sets and outcomes, however comparing each school’s accreditation, licensure status and outcomes is an effective way to support the decision of which school you favor.

 The Northwest Commission on Colleges and Universities (NWCCU) provides institutional accreditation to community and technical colleges in the state.
-This means that the accredited institutions meet or exceed the standards for institutional quality.
+This means that accredited institutions meet or exceed the standards for institutional quality.
 While the NWCCU accredits the institution, ADN programs are accredited individually by the Accreditation Commission for Education in Nursing (ACEN) or the American Association of Colleges of Nursing (CCNE).
-Whether or not an institution is accredited is available on the college or accrediting body's website.
+Whether or not an institution is accredited is available on the college or accrediting body’s website.
 Students should ensure that their school choice meets accreditation standards.

-After your ADN diploma has been granted, the next step in your professional pathway is to sit the NCLEX-RN exam for licensure.
-The Idaho Board of Nursing has vital information to ensure that the program you've enrolled in is actually eligible to have graduate students sit for licensure exams.
-Without the licensure component, students cannot use the title of "Registered Nurse".
+After your ADN degree has been granted, the next step in your professional pathway is to sit the NCLEX-RN exam for licensure.
+The Idaho Board of Nursing has vital information to ensure that the program you’ve enrolled in is actually eligible to have graduate students sit for licensure exams.
+Without the licensure component, students cannot use the title of “Registered Nurse”.

 Schools maintain a body of data to help them keep their accreditation and attract new students and faculty.
 Frequently available on the college website, this information is useful to students who are trying to decide which school choice to attend in an evidence-based fashion.
 Compare:

 - Raw enrollment vs graduate data